cepharum/slapd-config/README.md

 slapd-config db list
 ```

 This is listing all backends of your LDAP server managing actual thread of data inside your tree.
-Thus it’s excluding databases such as cn=config itself.
+Thus it’s excluding databases such as `cn=config` itself.
 The list contains name, suffix of managed thread and DN of its runtime configuration for every database.

 ```
 slapd-config db list-all
 ```

-In addition to normal database listing this one is including all other databases as well, such as cn=config.
+In addition to normal database listing this one is including all other databases as well, such as `cn=config`.

 ```
 slapd-config db show hdb